supark87/NeST/README.md

 The latest
 - xcode developer tools
     - `xcode-select --install`

+- If xcode is already installed,run "softwareupdate --install --all" (System needed to be updated to the latest version, currently working on 10.15.7)

 - Install [brew](https://brew.sh)
     - If installed already, then `brew update && upgrade`